Cointegration without Unit Roots: `Cointegration' in a VAR without unit roots

+yielding our final characterisation of the cointegrating space as \begin{enumerate}[resume, resume*] \item $\cs=(\spn R_{\lu})^{\perp}$. \end{enumerate} Consistent with the discussion of $S_{r}$ above, the matrix $\Upsilon$ -- and thus the identification of the structural shocks -- plays no role here; the cointegrating space depends only on the column space of the matrices appearing on the r.h.s.\ of \eqref{limiting-irf}, and so is invariant to post-multiplication by any full-rank matrix.\footnote{As \exaref{state-space} below illustrates, if $\{\err_{t}\}$ follows a finite-order MA process -- such as typically arises when $\{y_{t}\}$ is generated by a linear state-space model -- then the autoregressive coefficients, and the associated characteristic polynomial, alone carry all the information required to recover $\cs$ (and similarly for the quasi-cointegrating space introduced in the next section).}

-\subsection{`Cointegration' without unit roots}
+\subsection{Cointegration without unit roots}

-We propose to relax \assref{J} by allowing the largest $q$ roots of $\Phi$ to lie in a small neighbourhood of unity, without requiring that these be exactly unity.
-Relaxing the assumption of exact unit roots is known to create two difficulties.
-Firstly, if we work with a sequence of models in which $\Lambda_{\lu}=I+n^{-1}C$, then standard efficient estimators of the cointegrating relationships (such as FM-OLS, DOLS and ML) will remain consistent but have an asymptotic bias.
-Associated inferences on the cointegrating relations can be severely size distorted, depending on the magnitude of $C$, which cannot be consistently estimated (\citealp{Ell98Ecta}).
-This lack of robustness to departures from exact unit roots is particularly disturbing because it arises in models that cannot be consistently distinguished from those with exact unit roots.
+Having thoroughly characterised cointegration in a VAR with $q$ exact unit roots, we may now return to our motivating problem: that of inference on the cointegrating relationships when those $q$ roots are allowed to be merely `near' to (real) unity.
+As shown by \citet{Ell98Ecta}, even if we consider the apparently favourable case of a sequence of models whose roots drift towards unity as per $\Lambda_{\lu}=I+n^{-1}C$, standard efficient estimators of the cointegrating relationships (such as FM-OLS, DOLS and ML) are in general asymptotically biased, and the associated inferences severely size distorted.
+This lack of robustness is particularly disturbing because it arises in VARs that cannot be consistently distinguished from those with exact unit roots, preventing the extent of this problem from being empirically evaluated.

-Secondly, there is an even deeper problem of identification.
-If we instead regard $\Lambda_{\lu}$ as being fixed, rather than drifting towards $I_{q}$, how are we to even define the `cointegrating relationships' among the elements of $y_{t}$?
-If all the roots of $\Phi$ are strictly inside the unit circle -- as would now be permitted -- then \emph{all} linear combinations of $y_{t}$ would be $I(0)$, and $\Phi(1)$ would have full rank.
-The first two characterisations of the cointegrating space given above thus no longer describe something that could be estimated; indeed, both would identify the cointegrating space with the whole of $\reals^{p}$.

-Our proposed resolution to both these problems, of non-robustness and non-identification, is to rely instead on our third and fourth characterisations of the cointegrating space as a basis for identifying and estimating the long-run equilibrium relationships among the elements of $y_{t}$.:Consider relaxing \assref{J} as follows, so as to allow the VAR to have some roots `near' but not necessarily equal to unity.